uutzinger/NCNN_python/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Overview
-This is a collection of python implementations of NCNN examples.
+This is a collection of python programs using the NCNN framework.
-NCNN is an open source implementation of Convolutional Neural Networks by [TENCENT](https://github.com/Tencent).
-"Tencent is the world's largest video game developer as well as one of the most financially valuable companies" [Wiki](https://en.wikipedia.org/wiki/Tencent) and creator of [WeChat](https://en.wikipedia.org/wiki/WeChat).
-NCNN is optimized for mobile platforms; often it is faster to run the model on CPU as compared to GPU.
+NCNN is an open source implementation of Convolutional Neural Networks by [TENCENT](https://en.wikipedia.org/wiki/Tencent).
+NCNN is optimized for mobile platforms; often it is faster to run the model on CPU than GPU.

 Code was converted to Python and accelerated with numpy and cython.
-A basic frame work to handle models, objects, bounding boxes, keypoints and transformations was developed.
+A basic framework to handle models, objects, bounding boxes, keypoints and transformations was developed.
 Python versions for Non Maximum Suppression and image manipulation was implemented.
-In general converting code to python does not accelerate existing C code examples.
-The motivation for this work was to provide optimized examples for Python platform.
+In general developing code in python does not accelerate existing C programs.
+The motivation for this work was to provide optimized examples for the Python platform.

-There are several sites listing current implementation of CNN models that have been converted to NCNN.
+There are several sites listing current implementations of CNN models that have been converted to NCNN.
 However, there is no single authoritative repository:
 * [Tencent](https://github.com/Tencent/ncnn/blob/master/python/ncnn/model_zoo)
 * [Baiyuetribe](https://github.com/Baiyuetribe/ncnn-models)
 * [Marton Juhasz](https://github.com/nilseuropa/ncnn_models)

 ## Requirements
+To run the program you will need to install the following packages:
 * NCNN
 * numpy
 * opencv